AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-your-first-feature-flag.md

 ## Step 1: Create the feature flag {#create}

+To create a new feature flag, follow these steps in the console:

 1. Log in to the Experience Rollouts console and navigate to **Features & Releases > Feature Flags**.
 2. Select your application from the **Application** drop-down.
 3. Select **New Feature**.